DARTSG/moodle-block_xp/README.md

 Engage your students!
 A Moodle plugin to gamify your students' learning experience by allowing them to _level up_ in their courses.

+## DART additional notes

+To create a dev environment:

+- Install composer and php
+- Run `composer install` in the root directory
+- Install a php lsp (e.g. phpactor) to your editor
+- Run with docker-compose `docker compose --build .`
+- First initialization (only once) with `docker compose exec -it app moodle-plugin-ci install --plugin ./plugin --db-host=mariadb`
+- Run unit tests with `docker compose exec -it app moodle-plugin-ci phpunit`

+- Zip up the plugin using `npm run zip`
+- Use an additional bitnami moodle instance to test the plugin manually

 Features
 --------